Resikrys/S1-03-Collections/README.md

 Iterate over the list with a for loop and an iterator.

 ### LEVEL 1 - EXERCISE 2
+Create and populate a List<Integer>.

+Create a second List<Integer> and insert the elements of the first list into the second list in reverse order.

+Use ListIterator objects to read the elements of the first list and insert them into the second list.

 ### LEVEL 1 - EXERCISE 3